Trezeno/AsteroidAvoider/README.md

 You will, as your score increases, be rewarded with more ammunition and health, if you can grab it in time.

-But be warned, as you fly deeping into the asteroid field, they are flying at much greater velocity and are much more numerous!
+But be warned, as you fly deeping into the asteroid field, the asteroids will have a much greater velocity and be much more numerous!

 ### Useful Keys
 - Use 'WASD' to move your ship Up, Left, Down, Right respectively.